CE-LCI2015/Calculator/Documentation/README.md

 ##User guide

--To run the user interface, excecute the following command:
+- To run the user interface, excecute the following command:

--To insert a polynom with N terms, use the following sintax:
+- To insert a polynom with N terms, use the following sintax:

   P(x,y) = coefficient<sub>0</sub> Order(x)<sub>0</sub> Order(y)<sub>0</sub> | ... | coefficient<sub>N-1</sub> Order(x)<sub>N-1</sub> Order(y)<sub>N-1</sub>

--You can add pressing "+".
+- You can add pressing "+".

--You can sustract pressing "-".
+- You can sustract pressing "-".

--You can multiply pressing "*".
+- You can multiply pressing "*".

--You can evaluate pressing "e"
+- You can evaluate pressing "e"

--You can delete all pressing "D"
+- You can delete all pressing "D"

--You can delete text pressing "C"
+- You can delete text pressing "C"

 ##Development envioronment